 What sort of facilities does the festival have?

 All camping is primitive, there are no electric or water hookups.
 There are rustic showers both on- and offsite.
-There are portable toilets both on- and offsite and there is a running water bathroom onsite near the dance tent.
-There are several spigots throughout the onsite area.
+There are portable toilets both on- and offsite.
+There are several drinking water spigots throughout the onsite area.

 Are there phones available?